jillesvangurp/jsonj/README.md

 ------------------

 `mvn clean install` should do the trick with maven 3.x (and probably 2.x as well).
-If you like to use pre-built jars, you can utilize my private maven repository as explained”here“:http://www.jillesvangurp.com/2013/02/27/maven-and-my-github-projects/
+If you like to use pre-built jars, you can utilize my private maven repository as explained [here](http://www.jillesvangurp.com/2013/02/27/maven-and-my-github-projects/)

 Where is the documentation?
 ---------------------------

 Javadoc is generated during the build.
 After building you can find it in `./target/apidocs/index.html` Additionally, look at the tests.
-Particularly”this one here“:src/test/java/com/github/jsonj/ShowOffTheFrameworkTest.java shows off most of the features this framework has.
+Particularly [this one here](src/test/java/com/github/jsonj/ShowOffTheFrameworkTest.java) shows off most of the features this framework has.

 License
 =======

-The license is the”MIT license":http://en.wikipedia.org/wiki/MIT\_License, a.k.a. the expat license.
+The license is the [MIT license](http://en.wikipedia.org/wiki/MIT_License), a.k.a. the expat license.
 The rationale for choosing this license is that I want to maximize your freedom to do whatever you want with the code while limiting my liability for the damage this code could potentially do.
 I do appreciate attribution but not enough to require it in the license (beyond the obligatory copyright notice).

 Acknowledgements
 ================